Passport (Week 1)

 Which facet would be good for you to spend some time thinking about and why?

 Some people really struggle with the concept of grace - that salvation is free gift that we receive by repenting of our sin and believing in Jesus.
 They say, "There's no free lunch."
-So they feel they have to add their own goodness to God's grace.
+So they feel they have to add their own goodness and obedience to God's grace.
 Have you struggled with grace as well?
 How and why?
 What does Titus 3:3-7 say about the role that our own goodness or righteousness plays in our salvation?

 Once we, too, were foolish and disobedient.
 We were misled and became slaves to many lusts and pleasures.
 Our lives were full of evil and envy, and we hated each other.
 But—